eschan145/eschan145/README.md

 * I'm 14.
 * I've been programming for five years.
-* I can speak Python, C/C++, JavaScript, Java, and English.
+* I program in several languages, primarily C++.
+That would include Python, C, Java, and definitely not JavaScript, which can go right to hell.
 * I attend Redmond High School as a freshman in Washington State.
 * ABRSM Grade 7+ piano 🎹.
 * I swim 🏊‍♂️.